telerik/winforms-docs/controls/forms-and-dialogs/toolbarform/structure.md

 position: 1
 ---

+# Structure

 RadToolbarForm is a wrapper of the RadToolbarFormControl.
 The toolbar control is docked to Fill and it is the sole child control of the RadToolbarForm.
 This article explains the inner structure of the RadToolbarFormControl.

-## Structure

 >caption Figure 1: Elements of RadTabbedFormControl